themesberg/flowbite-svelte/src/routes/docs/components/tooltip.md

 <Tooltip>Tooltip content</Tooltip>
 ```

-## Tooltip styles
+## Tooltip types

-You can use choose between dark and light version styles for the tooltip component by changing the utility classes from Tailwind CSS and by applying the `style={light|dark}` data attribute.
+You can use choose between dark and light version styles for the tooltip component by changing the utility classes from Tailwind CSS and by applying the `type={light|dark}` data attribute.

 ```svelte example class="flex items-end gap-2 h-32"
 <script>